Quiette/Tokimon-Database/README.md

 5. The ability to display all Tokimons currently in the database (including any other information you collect
 ```
 I have also added each of the above functions to a second table in the Tokimons Database called "Trainers".
+(ie. the extra features are "Add Trainer", "Edit Trainer", "Delete Trainer", "Trainer Details Page", and a "Trainer Database" page)
 Additionally, I have also created a nice Home Page that acts as a welcome and answers FAQs of users.